ROCm/HIP/samples/2_Cookbook/16_assembly_to_executable/README.md

+ROCM_PATH is the path where ROCM is installed. default path is /opt/rocm.
 # Compile to assembly and create an executable from modified asm

 This sample shows how to generate the assembly code for a simple HIP source application, then re-compiling it and generating a valid HIP executable.